h4em/car-service-database/README.md

 # Car service database

-> Relational database project with Python integration and plotting, PL/SQL and T-SQL.
+> Python package that generates a sample database for various database engines.

 ## About
 This repo showcases my end-of-semester RBD (Relational databases) class project.